Kiuwan logo

 The OWASP Benchmark & Kiuwan kiuwan owasp benchmark results 1 1024x665 1

-The Benchmark has all the test cases classified by vulnerability type and these mapped to correspondent CWEs.
+The Benchmark has all the test cases classified by vulnerability type mapped to correspondent CWEs.
 Here is the classification and the mapping.

 Vulnerability typeCWEs